jasonrichdarmawan/darkmark-docker/README.md

 xeyes is a simple X11 application to test if a Docker container can forward GUI to the host machine.

 1. Install X11 Server i.e. for macOS, install XQuartz.
 Start the X11 Server.
 2. Allow host names from which X11 server accepts connections.
-For macOS, run the command below in the terminal `$ xhost +127.0.0.1`
+For macOS, run the command below in the host machine terminal `$ xhost +127.0.0.1`
-3. Try to open xeyes by running the command below in the terminal:
+3. Try to open xeyes by running the command below in the host machine terminal:

 ```
 $ docker build -t xeyes -f Dockerfile.xeyes .